vedranaa/SCIA2025/venue.md

 ---

 ### Conference Venue
 The conference is hosted by the [University of Island](https://english.hi.is/) (Háskóla Íslands, HI).
-The main conference track will taking place in [Gróska building](https://groska.is/en/), an innovation hub on University campus.
+The main conference track will taking place in [Gróska building](https://groska.is/en/), an innovation hub within the University campus.

 ### Accommodation
 Here we will suggest some hotels.